Upadacitinib

 Talk with your rheumatologist before receiving any vaccines.

-Pneumococcal vaccines and the yearly seasonal flu vaccinations are encouraged.
+Pneumococcal and the yearly seasonal flu vaccinations are encouraged.

-For more information on vaccination including the COVID-19 vaccination click here
+For more information on vaccination including the COVID-19 vaccination go to click here

 Surgery

-If you require surgery for any reason, treatment with upadacitinib should be stopped one week before surgery.
+Depending on the surgery, you will probably need to stop upadacitinib before surgery, usually one week before surgery.
 It will be restarted again after the operation at a time agreed by your surgeon and rheumatologist.

 Use in pregnancy and when breastfeeding